rrocheta/LibraryManager/README.md

 ## ⚙️ Prerequisites

 - Docker
 - Docker Compose

-*Migrations are automatically applied when the backend container starts.*
+> Migrations are automatically applied when the backend container starts.

-(Optional) For local development and managing migrations:
+(Optional, for local development and managing migrations):
 - .NET SDK

 ---